AOAC International: Publications

 AOAC has published the peer-reviewed Journal of AOAC International bimonthly since 1915.
-They also publish the Official Methods of Analysis (OMA) in hard copy and through the on-line database.
-The magazine Inside Laboratory Management is published bimonthly for members.
+They also publish the Official Methods of Analysis (OMA) in hard copy and through the online database.
+The magazine Inside Laboratory Management is published online bimonthly for members.

 Awards

 At its annual meeting, AOAC presents a range of awards for scientific excellence in standards development and for exceptional service to the association (including fellow).
 The association's highest honors include: